 The City of Cape Coral was incorporated in 1970 and had a population of 11,470.
-The Cape Coral Police Department became fully operational on August 9, 1971, providing 24-hour services to a population of approximately 15,000 residents and had a staff of 6.
-The first police headquarters was located at the 4300 block of Del Prado Boulevard.
-Later, the Department was relocated to 815 Nicholas Pkwy East, as part of the City Centrum.
+The Cape Coral Police Department became fully operational on August 9, 1971, providing 24-hour services to a population of approximately 15,000 residents with a staff of 6.
+The first police headquarters was located at an old Gulf American Land Corporation sales building in the 4300 block of Del Prado Boulevard.
+In 1974 the Department was relocated to 815 Nicholas Pkwy East, as part of the City Centrum.
 Currently, police headquarters is located at 1100 Cultural Park Boulevard which was first occupied in June 2009.

-The Department is currently authorized for 270 sworn officer positions, 94 full-time civilian positions in various capacities, and 7 part-time civilian contracted positions.
+The Department is currently authorized for 274 sworn officer positions, 94 full-time civilian positions in various capacities, and 7 part-time civilian contracted positions.
 The Agency also maintains a Police Volunteer Unit to assist with numerous functions.
 Although the number fluctuates, there are typically around 180 volunteers.
-At the time of this report, the Department is holding 33 vacancies (including both sworn officers and civilians), with several planned retirements projected to increase that number over the next couple of years.
+At the time of this report, the Department is holding 26 total vacancies (17 sworn officers, 8 full time civilian positions, and 1 contract position), with several planned retirements projected to increase that number over the next couple of years if hiring does not keep up.